Here are some frequently asked questions about our Graduate Admissions process.

 Houston, TX 77005

-Electronic transcripts should be emailed to firstname.lastname@example.org,
+Electronic transcripts should be emailed to firstname.lastname@example.org

 - When are admissions decisions made?

 Admissions decisions are typically reached by November for the Spring semester and mid-March for the Fall semester.

 - What is the minimum TOEFL requirement?